IntelRealSense/librealsense/wrappers/csharp/readme.md

 # .NET Wrapper for Intel RealSense SDK

 This folder offers P/Invoke based bindings for most SDK APIs, together with a couple of examples.
-At the moment we only offer Visual Studio solution file to build on Windows, but it should be possible to use the same bindings on Linux with Mono.

 ## Getting Started